not-a-lawyer/LegalFeeCalculator/README.md

 3. ...

-N. Use NLP to create chatbot answering deadline questions
+n.
+Use NLP to create chatbot answering deadline questions